8 SEO Benchmarks Worth Establishing (+ What to Ignore)

 I also recommend tracking your keyword profile's value ("Traffic Cost" by Semrush):

-The “cost” is based on how much it would cost to rank for these keywords using Google ads.
+The "cost" is based on how much it would cost to rank for these search queries using Google Ads.
 Try to grow it over time by targeting lucrative keywords.

 5. Individual Keyword Rankings

-Measuring individual keywords is more challenging than before because of personalization and localization.
+Measuring individual keywords is more challenging than before because of personalization and localization within the SERPs (search engine results pages).

 The reason is simple: